diggydude/bolthole-bbs/README.md

 # bolthole-bbs
 Everything fun about the Internet packed into a tiny website platform!

-**CAUTION: This is a preview release and not recommended for use in production.**

 **Installation:**

 (1) Upload the files to your document root (`htdocs`, `public_html`, `www`, or whatever).